-AOL recommends a single banner placement that is persistent on screen as a user navigates through your application.
-For this placement, the best way to drive user engagement is to maximize the amount of time the ad is on the screen and viewable to users.
+We recommend a single banner placement that stays on the viewer's screen as a user navigates through your application.
+The best way to drive user engagement is to maximize the amount of time the ad is on the screen.

-Mobile Video placements are an excellent way to generate higher revenue and value per impression as they deliver greater eCPMs and user interaction.
+Mobile Video placements are an excellent way to generate higher revenue and value per ad because they deliver greater eCPMs and user interaction.

-- Interstitial placements are enabled on our video ads as the ONE by AOL: Mobile SDK supports both Landscape and Portrait video ads.
+- Interstitial placements are enabled on video ads as the Oath SDK supports both Landscape and Portrait video ads.

 - Interstitial placements allow both Video and static ad units, but can be configured to accept Video ad units only.

-- Our Video ad units have a configurable countdown timer that informs users of when the skip button will appear.
-By default, the SDK presents a Skip button after 7 seconds.
-This setting is configurable at the application level, by AOL.
-The longer you delay the skip button - therefore increasing completion rates - the more valuable your video inventory is.
+- Our Video ad units have a configurable countdown timer informing users of when they can skip the ad.
+By default, the SDK presents a skip button after 7 seconds.
+Configure this setting at the application level.
+Longer skip button delay times increase completion rates and therefore give more value to your video inventory.

 A static interstitial ad is a full screen ad unit that is typically presented at a logical break within an application.
-You can show an interstitial between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
+The best times to show an interstitial ad are: between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

-Native is an inline ad format designed to seamlessly integrate and perform within native mobile app experiences.
+Native is an inline ad format designed to seamlessly integrate and perform within mobile app experiences.
 The look and feel of the ad unit is controlled by the publisher, and typically is seamlessly integrated with an application to preserve the user experience.
-AOL recommends using at minimum 4 basic elements of a native ad unit to ensure that performance will be upheld: (1) Title (2) Description (3) CTA Button (4) Image.

-The ONE by AOL: Mobile platform supports accessing and mediating native demand through the ONE by AOL: Mobile Marketplace, our direct ad network demand, and by integrating the Facebook Ad Network SDK into your application.
+The Oath Ad Platforms SSP supports accessing and mediating native demand through our Marketplace, our direct ad network demand, and by integrating with third-parties partners (such as Facebook Ad Network or OpenX).